nourhamdan/databootcamp_project1/README.md

 5. What does the crop growth look like with higher/lower precipitation/weather?

+## The Data

+We gathered precipitation and temperature data for counties in five states (Missouri, Illinois, Kansas, Texas and  Iowa) from National Centers for Environmental Information - National Oceanic and Atmospheric Administration: https://www.ncdc.noaa.gov/data-access

+We pulled annual crop yield data by county for three crops (corn, soybeans, wheat) from United States Department of Agriculture - National Agricultural Statistics Service - Quick Stats:   https://quickstats.nass.usda.gov/

 ## The Conclusion

 There was little correlation between the weather data we analyzed and crop yields.